About the Journal

 Open Access Policy

-Sociobiology is financially supported by a public state university that receives endowments from the State Treasure.
-The costs of editing and printing the journal are entirely covered by public money.
+Sociobiology is financially supported by a public state university that receives endowments from the State treasurer.
+The costs of editing the journal are covered by public money.
 Furthermore, editors are spending part of their work hours funded by public money on journal management.
 Therefore, if the financial support comes from public funds, the authors and readers have to benefit from this.
-The editorial board considers that scientific knowledge financed by public money can not be appropriated in a private fashion at any step of the editorial business chain.
+The editorial board considers that scientific knowledge financed by public money can not be appropriated privately at any step of the editorial business chain.

-That is why this journal provides immediate open access to its content on the principle that publicly funded scientific knowledge must be freely available to the public to support a greater global exchange of knowledge.
+That is why this journal provides immediate access to its content on the principle that publicly funded scientific knowledge must be freely available to the public to support greater global knowledge exchange.

-All content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking prior permission from the publisher or the author.
+All content is freely available without charge to the users or their institutions.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking the publisher's or the author's prior permission.
 This follows the BOAI definition of open access.

 Sociobiology is indexed and abstracted by:

-Web of Science; SCOPUS; CAB Abstracts; Biological Abstracts, Zoological Records, Google Scholar, WorldCat among others.
+Web of Science; SCOPUS; CAB Abstracts; DOAJ, CORE, Biological Abstracts; Zoological Records; Google Scholar; WorldCat, among others.

 Journal History

 The journal SOCIOBIOLOGY was founded in 1975 by Dr. David Kistner and published by California State University, Chico, aiming to provide a more timely publication of quality papers by researchers of social animals.
 The serial has grown substantially since it was first published, and due to the growth in computer-based technologies, quality improvement has also been made.
-Over the years, the majority of the papers have dealt with, but are not limited to, the various aspects of the biology of social insects such as bees, wasps, termites, and ants, along with many of the insects associated with them.
+Over the years, most papers have dealt with, but are not limited to, the various aspects of the biology of social insects, such as bees, wasps, termites, ants, and many associated insects.

 Commencing with Volume 60 (2013), the editorial and production offices were located at Feira de Santana State University in Bahia, Brazil.
-SOCIOBIOLOGY relies on the principles of peer-review manuscript evaluation, scientific excellence of published articles, free-of-charge publication, and open access to all published articles.
+SOCIOBIOLOGY relies on peer-review manuscript evaluation, scientific excellence of published articles, free-of-charge publication, and open access to all published papers.